 Plantain oil benefits

-Due to substances called aucubin and tannins, plantain possesses astringent properties.
+Due to substances called aucubin and tannins, plantain possesses astringent and skin healing properties.
 These emollient and soothing mucilages create a protective layer on a wound or bruise, reducing pain and discomfort (1).

-In addition, these substances have antibacterial and anti-inflammatory properties and are used to treat skin inflammations such as impetigo or eczema (2).
+In addition, these substances have antibacterial and anti-inflammatory properties.
+Thus plantain oil also treats skin inflammations such as impetigo or eczema (2).

 Powerful antioxidant allantoin present in the plantain and responsible for cell growth also regenerates tissues.
-Ribwort plantain is thus effective in easing burns (3) insect bites and stings.
+Ribwort plantain is thus effective in easing burns (3) insect bites and stings like this burn gel with calendula and aloe vera.

 During spring and summertime, you can enjoy the healing effect of plantain leaves and apply them directly to wounds or bruises.

-Another widespread method to benefit from fresh plantain leaves is spit poultice, where one chews a few leaves, then applies this ‘spit poultice’ to the affected area.
+Another widespread method to benefit from fresh plantain leaves is the spit poultice, where one chews a few leaves then applies this ‘spit poultice’ to the affected area.

-During the process of drying the spit poultice create a drawing action and provide relief to blisters, stings or bug bites.
+During drying, the spit poultice creates a drawing action and relieves blisters, stings, or bug bites.
 You can re-apply again once the plantain poultice dries completely.

 Similarly, you can use plantain poultice for tooth infections.
-Place the spit poultice directly on your sore tooth, which will provide relief.
+Place the spit poultice directly on your sore tooth, providing relief.
 Together with an ice pack, you will feel immediate pain relief.

-This works great if you have access to the fresh leaves but what do you do when they aren't in season?
+This works great if you can access fresh leaves, but what do you do when they aren’t in season?

-The plantain-infused oil is a great way of transferring valuable fresh herbal material into an apothecary formula that one can use later
+The oil is an excellent way of transferring valuable fresh herbal material into an apothecary formula that one can use later

 HOW TO MAKE PLANTAIN OIL

-There are 3 steps involved in the whole plantain infused oil process
+There are three easy to follow steps in the whole plantain-infused oil process.

-So make sure you are confident that you collect the right plant, in our case, either ribwort plantain or greater plantain.
-They are easy to identify, and you will see them in every meadow, around your house, or along the pathways.
+So ensure you are confident that you collect the right ribwort or greater plantain.
+They are easy to identify; you will see them in every meadow, around your house, or along the pathways.
 Make sure that the place is free of pesticides or other chemicals.
 Don’t forget to watch for dogs or other animals whose excrements could spoil your desired plantain oil.
 You can collect leaves from early spring to fall.

 SELECT THE CARRIER OIL

-I want to use this plantain oil to make moisturizing body butter.
-For this, coconut oil is just the perfect moisturizer that gives your skin a healthy, smooth, and even tone.
+Since I want to use this plantain oil to make this moisturizing body butter, I decided to use coconut oil for its moisturizing properties, making it healthy, smooth, and even tone.

 Here is an exhaustive list of oils to choose from as per your skin type.
-I also like to choose them organically, locally, and preferably fair trade.
+I also like to choose them organically, locally, and preferably fair trade, like this organic olive oil.

 Select the infusion method

-There are several ways to infuse plantain oil.
+There are several ways to make plantain infused oil.
 I plan to use my oil in the winter when fresh ribwort plantain is out of reach.
-This means I have enough time to go for the traditional cold maceration method.
-I place my oil in a sunny place for four weeks and leave it to macerate.
-If you are in a hurry and want to have your oil ready as soon as possible, you better choose the double boiler method.
-Place your jar filled with carrier oil and plantain in a double boiler.
+Since I have enough time, I infused this Plantain herbal Oil through solar infusion on my windowsill for four weeks, leaving it to macerate.
+If you are in a hurry and want your oil ready as soon as possible, it’s better to choose the double boiler method.
+Place your jar filled with oil and herbs in a double boiler.
 Slowly heat the mixture to a maximum of 60 degrees Celsius.
 Simmer for at least 5 hours.
-After this time, you can fill the jar with the second batch of plantain leaves and repeat the process to make a double or triple infused oil.
-Strain the mixture with a soft cloth and you will get rich infused oil full of medicinal properties.
+After this, you can fill the jar with a second batch of plantain leaves and repeat the process to make a double or triple-infused oil.
+Strain the mixture with a soft cloth, and you will get a rich oil full of medicinal properties.

-If it’s flowers you want to infuse - dry them first.
-When it comes to thin leaves of plantain you can decide whether to use fresh leaves or dried ones.
+If it’s flowers you want to infuse – dry them first.
+When it comes to thin leaves of plantain, you can decide whether to use fresh or dried ones.
 They are not too juicy to spoil your oil.
-Just make sure you never infuse freshly washed herbs into the oil as it will result in mold development and your oil will be spoiled.
-So wash them, let them dry and then infuse them.
-You can also not wash them if you don't want to.
-If you decide to go for dry herbs, dry them quickly at 50 degrees and make sure they are wrinkle-free as otherwise, they tend to turn dark in color.
+Just ensure you don’t use freshly washed herbs in the oil, as it will result in mold development and contaminate your oil.
+So pick and dry your fresh plantain leaves until crispy dry, and then infuse them.
+If you go for dry herbs, dry them quickly at 50 degrees or use a dehydrator to ensure they are wrinkle-free; otherwise, they tend to turn dark in color.
 You want them to be green when dried.
-In general, infused oils made of dry herbs last longer than those made of fresh ones.
+Infused oils made of dry herbs last longer than fresh ones.

 I suggest you select plantain oil of organic quality and my trusted source is Mountain rose herbs.

-- The healing power of plantain together with the moisturizing effect of coconut oil makes a perfect oil to use for diaper rash cream
+- Harness the healing power of plantain, combined with the moisturizing effect of coconut oil, to create a perfect diaper rash cream.
+It soothes and protects sensitive baby skin.

 What infused oil do you use the most?